| In the article,

 earlier versions to compare with the newer version.
 You can also restore

 past versions if necessary.
+With ProjectPoint,

 you can maintain file-level threaded discussions.
 This means you can